skypeter1/DataDogEventsPost/README.md

-# DataDog Events Post Service
+# Loggly / DataDog Events Post Service

-This is a service that takes Loggly's API Alert Endpoints and post it as events to DataDog.
+This is a service that takes Loggly's API Alert Endpoints data and post it as events to DataDog.

 The project is built using Nodejs, Express and Mocha.